JediLuke/memelex/README.md

 that has been comitted to the `Memelex` project repo.

-There's some stuff which just doesn't fit into the standard API - for example, I have a module called `Memex.My.Work`, and whilst (sadly) we all have to work, what that looks like (and the secrets/conveniences) people need will differ.
+There's some stuff which just doesn't fit into the standard API - for example, I have a module called `Memelex.My.Work`, and whilst (sadly) we all have to work, what that looks like (and the secrets/conveniences) people need will differ.
 So this is another good example of something would would fit best inside the `my_customizations.ex` file.